GooFit/GooFit/README.md

 ## Requirements

 * A new version of CMake if using the CMake build.
-At least 3.4, but 3.7 is better.
+At least 3.5, the newer the better.
+CMake is incredibly easy to install.
+ * With CMake, thrust is downloaded automatically for OpenMP if not found
+ * GoogleTest is downloaded automatically
-* A ROOT 6 build highly recommended
+* A ROOT 6 build highly recommended.
 * If using CUDA:
  * CUDA 7.5 and 8.0 tested, older versions should work for now
  * An nVidia GPU supporting compute capability at least 2.0 (3.5 recommended)